open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/thread.md

-_This document was updated on: Monday, March 7, 2022_
+_This document was updated on: Wednesday, March 9, 2022_